8,700 narratives you'll never have to write... we've done it for you!

-This template is designed with those new to commercial inspection in mind.
-A great deal of reference information is made available through text and links found under the pen icons to the right of titles in the SECTIONS and especially the ITEMS columns.
-These links and texts appear in the reminder windows:
+The Reminder windows include information especially helpful to those new to commercial inspection.
+A great deal of reference information is made available through text and links found under the pen icons to the right of titles in the SECTIONS and especially the ITEMS columns:

-To follow a link, select the link, and then when the four icons appear, select the box-shaped icon on the far left.
+To follow a link, select it, and then when the four icons appear, select the box-shaped icon on the far left.

-In providing codes references, in the Reminder windows (pencil icons) I have included links to UPCodes, which allows free online access, and from which provisions and definitions can be copied and pasted into a report.
-These are generally 2015 to 2021 code versions and versions for the different states are available.
+Although code is not cited in narratives, in the Reminder windows (pencil icons) I have included links to UPCodes, which allows free online access, and from which provisions and definitions can be copied and pasted into a report.
+Versions for the different states are included.
 This collection includes most codes that will be relevant to inspectors in the USA.

-Template narratives do not cite code provisions, but links are provided to allow confirming conditions, or to allow users to cite code if they so choose.
+Template narratives do not cite code provisions, but links to relevant codes are provided in the Reminder windows.

 Note: Provision numbers may not be exact since in providing them, I was forced to choose a state, and there are some variations due to state-specific code versions.
 Using the link provided in each reference section you can choose the IBC-based code for your state.